professor-jonny/XboxWirelessAdapter/communication_protocol.md

 compare digest_out[0..19] == Type_0x02_payload[0..19]
 ```

-The `adapter_source_mac` used by the dashboard (Ethernet `src_mac`) matches `g_ROUTER_MAC_ADDRESS` used by the adapter — both refer to the adapter's own MAC address.
-The binding to a specific adapter is inherent in the MAC being part of the HMAC input.

-✅ **Confirmed and closed**: No dynamic key derivation.
-The v17 speculation about `console_ip + adapter_mac` key construction and 16-byte truncation was incorrect and is fully retracted.

 ### Security Implications
 **Actual Security Relies On:**
 1. HMAC-SHA1 challenge-response — proves adapter has genuine ROM key and ROM string